Forty2Co/pocketbase/README.md

 - **Automatic builds** - Version info is injected into binaries

 ### Creating a Release

+> **📋 Note:** VERSION file updates are **mandatory** for all PRs.
+The CI system will automatically reject any pull request that doesn't include a VERSION change.

 1. **Update VERSION file in a pull request:**
    ```bash